kmarekspartz/buildbot-haskell/doc/source/index.rst

   default: 1

 :py:obj:`sandbox`
-  specifies an optional sandbox directory.
+  a string that points to an optional sandbox directory.
 If it is not :py:const:`None`, all cabal commands will be sandboxed.

   default: :py:obj:`None`